 If you want something different from your small crossover, the SsangYong Tivoli is close to matching its mainstream rivals in most areas

 If you're in the market for a workhorse SUV on a budget, then you're probably familiar with SsangYong.
-The Korean maker has been a bit player in the UK car market for many years, with a range of durable and well-equipped SUVs, pickups and MPVs that offer good value, even if they are a little rough around the edges.
+The Korean maker has been a bit part player in the UK car market for many years, with a range of durable and well equipped SUVs, pickups and MPVs that offer good value, even if they are a little rough around the edges.
 However, the Tivoli compact crossover attempts to push SsangYong sales to a new level.
 It slots into the hard-fought small crossover market, where a growing glut of supermini-sized cars with SUV styling are battling for sales.

 Car group tests

 - Dacia Duster vs Suzuki Ignis vs SsangYong Tivoli

 - Ford Fiesta Active vs Citroen C3 Aircross vs SsangYong Tivoli

 - SsangYong Tivoli XLV vs Dacia Duster vs Suzuki Vitara